 Here’s what we did:

-After an in-depth research into what makes a mattress truly improve sleep and promote healthy habits, we developed the Charcoal Gel & Green Tea Infused Memory Foam Mattress.
+At BCP, we're committed to providing products that enhance the quality of our customers' lives.
+After in-depth research into what makes a mattress truly improve sleep and promote healthy habits, we developed the Charcoal Gel & Green Tea Infused Memory Foam Mattress.
 Composed of reactive ingredients for flexibility, gel powder, bamboo charcoal, and green tea powder – this mattress is going to be your new best friend.

 What the ingredients do for you:

 You may be asking yourself, what do these ingredients do for my mattress?
-We have the answer to that too.
+We hear your questions and have your answers too!
 The gel infused charcoal absorbs odor (just in case Spike hasn’t had his bath yet or your favorite t-shirt hasn’t been thrown in the hamper).
 It functions as an anti-odorant meaning you get a cool night’s rest without any lingering scents.
 Your green tea layer provides maximum freshness that prevents natural body odors and outside smells from seeping through.